Who We Are

 Kaytee Mitten is a 200 hour certified and registered yoga teacher.
 She received her training through Lotus Gardens Yoga School under the instruction of Lara Ward and Rebecca Smith in 2017.
 She has been a student of yogic sciences for over a decade.

-Certified Yoga Instructor – Lotus Gardens Yoga School 200-hour program.
-Larry has been teaching in area studios since 2011, and has been at ah Yoga since April 2012.
-He first discovered yoga while searching for relief from chronic low-back discomfort.
+Certified Yoga Instructor – Lotus Gardens Yoga School 200-hour program, November 2010.
+Larry has been teaching in area studios since 2011, and has been an ah Yoga fixture since April 2012.
+He first discovered yoga while searching for relief from chronic low-back discomfort, primarily resulting from Scoliosis.
 With relief from pain, his practice continues to be inspired by the mind-body-spirit connection.
-The teaching of his own style “Mindful Yoga” includes an eclectic variety of yoga disciplines.
-Experiences will typically include: meditation on breath awareness, traditional Hatha Asana practice mixed with moderately paced Vinyasa sequences, hands-on adjustments to promote optimum alignment as well as releasing muscle tension, Yin-style postures to create balance and space, and peaceful, musical relaxation.
+The teaching of his own style “Mindful Yoga” includes an eclectic variety of yoga disciplines that is suitable for all levels of practice.
+Experiences will typically include: meditation on breath awareness, traditional Hatha Asana practice mixed with moderately paced Vinyasa sequences, Thai yoga-style hands-on adjustments to promote optimum alignment as well as releasing muscle tension, Yin-style postures to create balance and space, and peaceful, musical relaxation.
 Larry believes the most important things to bring to the mat are an open mind and sincere intention.
-Aside from practicing yoga, Lawrence has a deep passion for music, has studied the guitar and occasionally experiments with sound healing theory and vibrational therapy.
+Aside from practicing yoga, Larry has a deep passion for music, has studied the guitar and occasionally experiments with sound healing theory and vibrational therapy.
 Larry teaches at the New Preston and New Milford locations.